Drunk Driving Accident Lawyer in Fairfax County

 Virginia allows drunk driving accident victims to file for punitive, or exemplary, damages in some situations.
 Under Virginia Statute § 8.01-44.5, the judge or jury can award this type of damages in a drunk driving case when the driver displayed a willful disregard for the safety of others.

 If the driver in your case had a significantly high blood alcohol concentration, i.e., usually 0.15 percent or more, we can discuss this as an option for your case.
 We might also be able to recover punitive damages if the driver refused a chemical test as this can be evidence of a willful disregard for the safety of others.
-We litigate these cases often, and know what it takes to get you punitive damages.
+Our drunk driving accident lawyer litigate these Fairfax County cases often, and know what it takes to get you punitive damages.

 At the Parrish Law Firm, PLLC, we know how the insurance companies work and how to use their process to recover the compensation you need.
 We dedicate ourselves to your case, and choose the route that maximizes your payout.
 We are not afraid to face the drunk driver’s insurer or legal team.
 We will fight aggressively to recover the full amount of compensation due to you after a Fairfax County drunk driving accident.